UK economy sees steeper slowdown in third quarter before Omicron impact

 This marks a sharp pullback on growth in the second quarter, when UK output increased by a revised 5.4% following the easing of Covid-19 restrictions.

-Experts expect the economy to contract in December as consumers retrench in the face of the new variant sweeping across the UK and restrictions to control it, with fears that further measures could also affect the first quarter of 2022.
+It comes even before the impact of Omicron, which is widely expected to see the economy contract in December as consumers retrench in the face of the new variant and restrictions to control it, with worries that further measures could also affect the first quarter of 2022.

+The ONS blamed the downward revision to third-quarter figures on weaker spending on services such as hairdressing, as well as the fall-out from dozens of energy firms collapsing.

-But the ONS said the UK economy has recovered more ground towards where it was before the pandemic struck thanks to a stronger rebound than first thought in 2020, and is now 1.5% below where it was at the end of 2019.
+But it said the UK economy has recovered more ground towards where it was before the pandemic struck thanks to a stronger rebound than first thought in 2020, and is now 1.5% below where it was at the end of 2019.

-This compares with the previous estimate of 2.1% below the pre-pandemic level.
+This compares with the previous estimate of 2.1% below the pre-pandemic level, though it still leaves the UK lagging behind many other advanced economies, with output in the US and China already back above pre-pandemic levels.

 Darren Morgan, ONS director of economic statistics, said: “Our revised figures show UK GDP recovered a little slower in the third quarter, with much weaker performances from health and hairdressers across the quarter, and the energy sector contracting more in September than we previously estimated.